Chloroxylenol: United States

-Chloroxylenol was first introduced to the USA in 1959.
+Chloroxylenol was first introduced to the United States in 1959.
 Chloroxylenol containing products must not be used in any manner that allows contamination of water.

-EU
+European Union

 The European Union allows chloroxylenol in cosmetics up to 0.5%.

 Antimicrobial properties

 Chloroxylenol is most effective against gram-positive bacteria.
 It works by disruption of the cell wall and stopping the function of enzymes.
 It is less effective than some other available agents.

 Testing has shown products containing chloroxylenol effective against the SARS-CoV-2 virus and orthopoxviruses.
+A meta-analysis found insufficient evidence to determine whether exposure creates bacterial resistance.